-IQUA have developed a teaching and learning resource entitled ‘Shaping the landscape’ sponsored by the Heritage Council.
+IQUA have developed a teaching and learning resource entitled ‘Shaping the landscape’ sponsored by the Heritage Council, Geological Survey Ireland and Geological Survey Northern Ireland.
 The lesson plan is the first 2nd level teaching aid for Quaternary Science in Ireland and was developed in an iterative process between teachers, geological survey staff (north and south) and IQUA committee members.
 The instructional aid is focused at 2nd level geography and earth science students and future undergraduates.

 WHAT IS THE QUATERNARY?